amoe/acceleratedcpp/chapter-notes.md

 constructor and the assignment operator, while `Str s = "bar"` would only use the `const char*` constructor (but not the assignment operator), as expected.
 The compiler is being quite clever here.]

+K&M discuss the input operator, cin >> foo.
+They note that because of the calling convention for overloaded operators, *in the case where an overloaded operator is a member function*, the operator is basically parsed as written.
+Eg the preceding example is parsed as.

+    cin.operator>>(foo);

+But that doesn't make sense because we don't own the definition of `cin`.
+Contrast to `operator=`, in this case an instance of the class that we control is on the left hand side, not the right hand side, and so we can define it as a member function.
+I think that this refers to what's often referred to as the "Expression Problem" by haskell fans.

+However, defining it as a non-member does enable you to implement this order:

+    void operator>>(istream& x, Str& y)

+This will work, note that it MUST be an istream reference as you can't copy istreams.
+And also note the return type can be whatever you want, as before, you're not compelled to follow the API design of the iostream library, which would return the value of `x` to enable chaining.
+This definition is simply taking advantage of the normal rules for overloading of global functions.